Ria has been an online beauty writer for several years. Here are her best tips about gel eye masks.

 Hot Eye Mask Use

-According to WedMD, hot eye compresses or masks are great for relieving pain associated with dry, itchy eyes.
+According to WebMD, hot eye compresses or masks are great for relieving pain associated with dry, itchy eyes.
 Hot compresses can add moisture to the eye area by relaxing the muscles and opening up cells in the eye area, allowing moisture on the compress to permeate the cells.

 - What it is: A hot eye mask is a heat bag and often contain non-toxic gel, and occasionally aromatherapeutic herbs.

 - When to use it: If your eyes feel itchy, painful, or dry, a hot compress eye mask is for you.

 - How to use it: Follow the manufacturers instructions!
 A safe bet is microwaving your compress to the desired temperature (but be careful not to scald yourself).
 Start with 30 seconds (different microwaves have different heating capabilities, especially if your microwave is a bit older) and ramp up the time from there until your mask is the perfect temperature.

 Adding an Eye Mask to Your Beauty Regimen